brooth/jeta-site/mysite/home/markdown/validator.md

         }
     }

 As you probably noticed, `ExperienceValidator` uses `age` field for the check.
 Besides, if you use `AgeValidator` on a string field, it will fail during compilation.
 How does it work?
 Well, `$f` will be replaced with the field it's applied to. `$m` refers to the master instance.
-In `${}` you can write any java code you need.
-Before the compilation *Jeta* will create a source code by these strings, which in case of misspelling won't be assembled.
+In `${}` you can write any Java code you want to.
+Before the compilation *Jeta* will create the source code by these strings, which in case of misspelling, of course, won't be assembled.

 ###ValidatorAlias

-*ValidatorAlias* allows you to create your custom annotations to validate with.
+*ValidatorAlias* allows you to create custom annotations that you can use as validators themself.
 You need to define these annotations in `jeta.properties` file.
 Please, read [this post](/guide/config.html) if you have questions about this file.

     :::properties
     validator.alias.com.example.NotYoung = com.example.AgeValidator